-Kartik Aaryan Launches His Youtube Channel, Gives Us A Sneak Peek; Watch Video!
+Kartik Aaryan Launches His YouTube Channel, Gives Us A Sneak Peek; Watch Video!

-Kartik Aaryan is the latest Bollywood celebrity to launch his Youtube channel.
+Kartik Aaryan is the latest Bollywood celebrity to launch his YouTube channel.
 He is all set to give fans a special view into his life through his channel which launched on Monday, September 16.
-We will get to see Kartik behind the scenes of some of his shoots, his fun vacations across the world, and his candid, spur of the moment interactions with fans.
+We will get to see Kartik behind the scenes of some of his shoots, his fun vacations across the world, and his candid, spur-of-the-moment interactions with fans.

 The Sonu Ke Titu Ki Sweety star took to his Instagram to announce the launching of his Youtube channel.
 In an Instagram video, he gave us a sneak peek of what his channel will hold.
 For his caption, he wrote, "Every bit of My life belongs to you guys.
 So here's welcoming you all into my personal world filled with love, laughter and happiness...
 Here's a sneak peek of My Youtube channel- Kartik Aaryan Launching Today," (sic).